commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 We have challenges to build update actions of the `LineItem` and `TextLineItem` because of the nature of the synchronization, so in this document, we will describe the reasons and constraints.

+> Note: The cases below are the same for the `TextLineItem` so here those are no added as a separate case.

 ### How to ensure line item order?